 Consider for example the statement, “He/she made me so mad I couldn’t see straight!”
 This refers to the effects of anger on the focusing and flexibility of the eyes.
 In fact, studies have shown that anger can actually redden the eyes and swell the minor blood vessels.
 Rage can also cause the vision to blur and “warp” so that the person actually “can’t see straight” when they are too angry.

-If you decide to work with the e-book, you will be introduced to exercises involving many different emotions, including that of anger, and you may be startled when you discover the usefulness of EFT for the latter and the beneficial impact of the book’s anger exercise on your eyesight.
+In the e-book, you will be introduced to exercises involving many different emotions, including that of anger, and you may be startled when you discover the usefulness of EFT for the latter and the beneficial impact of the book’s anger exercise on your eyesight.
 Traditional acupuncture probably offers the best explanation for this.
 In oriental medicine the eye is associated with the Liver/Gallbladder meridian, and the emotion associated with that meridian is, you guessed it, Anger.
 It is really more a form of deeply held anger, of resentment/rage.

-When Carol compiled the statistics for her 8-week study, she found that those people who had stayed with the program (not all had stuck with it by any means, anymore than everyone sticks with anything) more than 75% reported an improvement in their eyesight that varied from slight to dramatic.
+When Carol compiled the statistics for her 8-week study, she found that those people who had stayed with the program (not all had stuck with it by any means, anymore than everyone sticks with anything) nearly 75% reported an improvement in their eyesight that varied from slight to dramatic.
 She documented a number of emotions that affect eyesight.
 Sadness, fear, discouragement and similar negative emotions can affect the eyes almost instantly.
 We know that tension is intensified in the eyes within a split-second if you experience any form of emotional distress and is manifested as tight lids and tight muscles.
 Tense facial muscles often create a furrow between the eyebrows in an effort to relieve inner discomfort adding a further difficulty, and tense eye muscles then create congestion, which leads to restricted circulation in the region of the eyes and greatly lessened oxygen supply to the eyes, etc.

 On the other side of the equation however, you may have noticed how your eyes shine when you are happy or inspired.
 The eyes of a little child sparkle when an unexpected treat or gift is given and this kind of sparkle should be the natural healthy state of your eyes.